 IHG Rewards Premier Card Welcome Bonus

 The IHG Rewards Premier Card offers 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.
 While 80,000 bonus points may appear to be a higher than average signup bonus when compared to other cards on the market, IHG Rewards Club points don’t hold the same value as other points.
-In fact, most folks redeem IHG points for 0.5/0.6¢ per point, rather than the 1.5¢ to 2¢ for SPG points or Ultimate Rewards, making the welcome bonus worth roughly $400 depending on how you value IHG points.
+In fact, most folks redeem IHG points for 0.5/0.6¢ per point, rather than the 1.5¢ to 2¢ for Ultimate Rewards, making the welcome bonus worth roughly $400 depending on how you value IHG points.

 Points Earning Potential and Category Bonuses